ryanfordSLAC/DosiXchange2/README.md

   - Search by Dosinumber
   - GPS Validation on Second Scan with new Alert 15
   - Code128 barcode validation with configurable number of character check.
+  - Take a photo of the dosimeter and save to cloudkit

 Version 1.3 / October 2021: